kedamaian/swsyafiq/_posts/2018-02-07-the-ultimate-instagram-guide-2k18.md

 title: The Ultimate Instagram Guide 2k18
 tags: IG
 ---
-THIS IS ALL COMPLETELY FREE, YOU DO NOT NEED TO PAY UNLESS YOU WANT TO.
+THIS IS ALL COMPLETELY FREE.
+YOU DO NOT NEED TO PAY UNLESS YOU WANT TO.

 **Step One: Creating your profile.**